UPDATED BY FRANZISKA SPRITZLER, RD, CDE, on May 6, 2024

 Casein Reactions

 We’re now learning that it’s not just casein but rather the type of casein that matters.
-There are actually two types of casein: A1 beta casein and A2 beta-casein.
-European cattle (the majority of the cattle in the U.S.) contain A1 beta casein, which is the type of casein that many people struggle with.
-Evidence suggests that A1 beta casein significantly increases transit time (time between bowel movements) and increases inflammation and abdominal pain.
-Some health-food stores are now carrying A2 beta-casein products (from purebred Asian and African cattle); the form of casein found in this type of dairy does not create the same adverse responses in the body, which is promising for those who avoid dairy; it offers some hope that there may be some tolerable dairy products out there.
+There are two types of casein: A1 beta-casein and A2 beta-casein.
+European cattle (the majority of the cattle in the U.S.) contain A1 beta-casein, which is the type of casein that many people struggle with.
+Evidence suggests that A1 beta-casein significantly increases transit time (time between bowel movements) and increases inflammation and abdominal pain.
+Some health food stores are now carrying A2 beta-casein products (from purebred Asian and African cattle).
+The form of casein found in this type of dairy does not create the same adverse responses in the body, which is promising for those who avoid dairy; it offers some hope that there may be some tolerable dairy products out there.

 Lactose Intolerance

 The other common perpetrator of dairy intolerance is lactose, the main sugar in milk.
-People with lactose intolerance don’t produce the enzyme lactase, which breaks down lactose so it can be digested.
-When lactose-intolerant people consume dairy, the lactose in that dairy ferments in the gut, creating digestive distress in the form of gas, bloating, and diarrhea.
+People with lactose intolerance don’t produce the enzyme lactase, which breaks down lactose so it can be digested and absorbed When lactose-intolerant people consume dairy, the lactose in that dairy ferments in the gut, creating digestive distress in the form of gas, bloating, and diarrhea.

 Why Some Dairy-Tolerant People Avoid Dairy on Keto